Posted On Dec 23, 2019

 Role of HIPEC in Advanced Ovarian and Colorectal Cancer

-In India, most of the ovarian cancer patients visit a doctor when they are in Stage 3C, and colorectal cancer patients too usually seek medical opinion when it is quite late and the disease is in its advanced stage.
+In India, most ovarian cancer patients visit a doctor when they are in Stage 3C, and colorectal cancer patients too usually seek medical opinion when it is quite late and the disease is in its advanced stage.
 If a person has Stage 4 colorectal cancer with peritoneal spread, conventional treatments will not be able to cure him/her.
-In addition to systemic chemo, if cytoreductive surgery along with HIPEC is done on a patient who has responded well to chemo and where the cancer has not spread outside the tummy, the chances of curing him/her is more than 60-75% with a five to ten year life span which is a tremendous improvement in colorectal cancer.
+In addition to systemic chemo, if cytoreductive surgery along with HIPEC is done on a patient who has responded well to chemo and where cancer has not spread outside the tummy, the chances of curing him/her are more than 60-75% with a five to ten-year life span which is a tremendous improvement in colorectal cancer.
 HIPEC and cytoreductive surgery is the only ray of hope for those affected with advanced stage 4 ovarian cancer or recurrent cancer.

 What are the complications after HIPEC?

 Notwithstanding the possible complications of HIPEC, it still has several distinct advantages.
-It is found that in peritoneal surface cancers like those affecting the stomach, ovaries, colon etc., if only surgery is done, the time taken for curing ranges from 24-36 months for a patient.
+It is found that in peritoneal surface cancers like those affecting the stomach, ovaries, colon, etc. if only surgery is done, the time is taken for curing ranges of 24-36 months for a patient.
 If cytoreductive surgery is carried out and intravenous chemo is given, the cure rate drops to about 32 months.
 Now, if along with this surgery, HIPEC procedure is carried out with the help of a dedicated machine, the patients can be cured within a couple of months.
 They have more than 50-60% chance of living beyond five to ten years with an excellent quality of life.
 Therefore, incorporating the HIPEC technique gives a fresh lease of hope to tackle this malignant disease for which there would otherwise be no cure is available.
 Hyperthermic Intraperitoneal Chemotherapy(HIPEC) is the only option for peritoneal surface malignancies.

 It reduces the side effects of chemotherapy.